Orlando Child Custody Attorneys

 Types of Parental Responsibility in Florida Custody Cases

 Florida has three forms of parental responsibility that the court may order: shared parental responsibility, shared parental responsibility with ultimate decision-making authority, and sole parental responsibility.

-The first, and most frequently ordered form of parental responsibility.
+Shared Parental Responsibility – This is the most frequently ordered form of parental responsibility.
 Shared Parental Responsibility requires the parents to meet and/or confer with one another regarding all decisions relating to the upbringing of the child.
 The parents must agree upon all major decisions discussed.
 If the parents cannot agree, then they must return to court to allow for a judge to ultimately decide the outcome.

-Shared Parental Responsibility with Ultimate Decision-Making Authority.
-The court will again order that the parents confer with one another to discuss all major issues related to the upbringing of the child(ren), but in the event the parents do not agree, the court will grant one parent the ultimate authority to make the decision.
+Shared Parental Responsibility with Ultimate Decision-Making Authority – The court will again order that the parents confer with one another to discuss all major issues related to the upbringing of the child(ren), but in the event the parents do not agree, the court will grant one parent the ultimate authority to make the decision.

-Sole Parental Responsibility.
-This is only ordered in rare cases where having both parents involved in the decision-making would be detrimental to the best interest of the child.
+Sole Parental Responsibility – This is only ordered in rare cases where having both parents involved in the decision-making would be detrimental to the best interest of the child.

 Our Orlando child custody lawyers are committed to your case and the best interests of your child.
 We are willing to take your case to trial to protect your rights as a parent, as well as advocate for your child’s well-being.